wovo/hwcpp/library/readme.md

-These are the hwlib files.
+These are the target- and hardware-independent HwCpp files.

-Normal use would be for the user to include hwlib.hpp and specify the target using a command-line define.
+Normal use would be for the user to include hwcpp.hpp and specify the target using a command-line define.
-Aternately, the user could include one of the target-*.hpp files directly.
+Aternately, the user could include one of the target-*.hpp files (in ../targets) directly.